Porges/ways-to-play/src/games/hazard/hazard.md

 A gambling game with two dice in which the chances are complicated by a number of arbitrary rules.
 </blockquote>

-Rules for the game appear in {%a hoyle,Hoyle’s%} from the 1775 Charles Jones edition,[^fn2] when Hazard was added to the existing text.[@HoylesGamesImproved1775 p.
+Rules for the game appear in [Hoyle’s](articles/lists/hoyle.md) from the 1775 Charles Jones edition,[^fn2] when Hazard was added to the existing text.[@HoylesGamesImproved1775 p.
 223]

 [^fn2]: The <abbr class="initialism">OED</abbr> cites the 1778 _Thomas_ Jones edition, but this is a later piracy of the Charles Jones version.